Keto Diet Basics

 The ketogenic diet (or keto diet for short) is a very low-carb diet with high-fat content.
 It's also moderate in protein and low in fiber.

-The basic principle of this diet is to shift your body’s metabolism from burning carbohydrates to burning fats, which induces a state of ketosis.
+The basic principle of this diet is to shift your body's metabolism from burning carbohydrates to burning fats, which induces a state of ketosis.
 During this process, your body is forced to use fat reserves as an energy source instead of glucose.
-This is why the keto diet is also referred to as a fat-burning diet.
+This is why the keto diet is also referred to as fat-burning.

-The ketogenic diet is a very effective tool for weight loss, improving health, and increasing longevity.
-It’s also a very sustainable diet to follow, as long as you know what to eat and what not to eat.
+The ketogenic diet is very effective for weight loss, improving health, and increasing longevity.
+It's also a very sustainable diet to follow as long as you know what to eat and what not to eat.

-The ketogenic diet is not that complicated and can be implemented in many different ways, as there are no strict rules about what you can and cannot eat.
+The ketogenic diet is simple and can be implemented in many different ways, as there are no strict rules about what you can and cannot eat.
 However, some basic guidelines can help you go keto healthily and sustainably: